ianitow/mta-gangwar/README.md

 ## Getting Started

-Make a repository clone in your MTA "resources" folder.
+Make a repository clone in your MTA "resources/gamemodes" folder.

 ### Prerequisites